robang74/redfishos/forum/quick-start-guide.md

 Activate the *Allow untrusted software* option:

-> Setttings:System -> Security:Untrusted software -> Allow untrusted software
+> Settings:System -> Security:Untrusted software -> Allow untrusted software

 Download and install the last release `RPM` package from here for `SFOS` v4.5.0.19 and `ARM64` architecture: